Any time I am at a restaurant and scallops are on the menu I MUST order them. Especially if they just so happen to be wrapped in bacon! 🙂

 Bacon being cooked in a skillet for a healthy scallop recipe.

 A clean, stainless steel skillet is the best type to use for pan-searing scallops.
-Make sure there are no leftover bits or pieces stuck to the bottom of the skillet from the bacon.
+If you cooked the bacon in it, make sure there are no leftover bits or pieces stuck to the bottom!

 Bacon wrapped scallops being cooked in a skillet.